-Use a Strength/Resource and SPEND A TOKEN to ignore Complications Act in my name or in support of my cause to Activate a Weakness and invite trouble to Mark that Weakness and GAIN A TOKEN and narrate what happens Your followers - a flock of devotees [R] Psychic links to all your followers You can see and speak to spirits You can bind and banish ASK A QUESTION from this list at any time.
-SPEND A TOKEN to get a full and helpful answer "What should I be on the lookout for here?"
-"Who might be able to help with this?"
-"What have my followers told me about this?"
-"Who or what do you love the most?"
-"How could I get you to?"
-"Whose words carry sway around here?" or ASK THE SPIRITS PROBLEMS Your followers are needy and demanding Your followers are chaotic and demanding Your words inspire mobs and fanatics spirits Your followers are fanatically loyal Your followers know how to fight Your followers are well-connected Counsellor Negotiator Let them see your true self or true feelings to get a chance to Mark one box.
-Also Mark if they use your Special Move .
-NAME RELATIONSHIP own rhetoric ☐ Demagogue When you have Marked all three boxes on a Relationship or Weakness , you rewrite it and gain a new Strength , Resource or Weakness
+Use a Strength/Resource and SPEND A TOKEN to ignore Complications and narrate what happens

+☐ Your followers - a flock of devotees [R]

+Psychic links to all your followers

+☐ You can see and speak to spirits

+You can bind and banish spirits

+☐ Your followers are fanatically loyal

+☐ Your followers know how to fight

+☐ Your followers are well-connected

+☐ Counsellor

+☐ Negotiator

+☐ Demagogue

+Act in my name or in support of my cause to GAIN A TOKEN

+ASK A QUESTION from t this list at any time.

+SPEND A TOKEN to get a full and helpful answer

+"What should I be on the loo "Who might be able to help w "What have my followers tolo "Who or what do you love th "How could I get you to with this?"
+If me about this?"
+If most?"
+If most?"

+"Whose words carry sway aro ound here?"

+or ASK THE SPIRITS

+Let them see your true self or box.
+Also Mark if they use you 0 0 to Mark one

+NAME RELATIONSHIP

+Activate a Weakness and invite trouble to Mark that Weakness and GAIN A TOKEN PROBLEMS Your followers are needy and demanding Your followers are chaotic and demanding Your words inspire mobs and fanatics FLAWS You are arrogant and overconfident You need to be loved and admired You passionately believe your own rhetoric

+When you have Marked all three boxes on a Relationship or Weakness, you rewrite it and gain a new Strength, Resource or Weakness